syntropy/golang-slides/slides/chat_app.md

 ---
 Title: Third iteration: unregistering disconnected clients

-To unregister disconnected connections, we simply send them to this channel in the `handleConnection` function right at the end.
+To unregister disconnected clients, we simply send the connection to this channel in the `handleConnection` function right at the end.

 <pre class="prettyprint" data-lang="go">